dromotherm/sandbox/influxdb/README.md

 Create an organization and a bucket, for example :
 - org : obm
 - bucket: bios_datas

-A token will be created for that.
+A token will be initialized.

 Export them as env vars :
 ```